SkylineCommunications/dataminer-docs-connectors/connector/doc/NEC_iPASOLINK_VR_x.md

 ### Notes

-When table has display key with numbers separated with "/" it's following format: slot/port/path
+When a table has a display key with numbers separated with a forward slash ("/"), the following format is used: `slot/port/path`.